chrismdp/cardpirates/rules/index.md

 If you have landed on another player ship on a sea space, resolve the attack (see below.)
 You must end your turn when moving onto a space with another ship, you cannot sail past them.

 After any attack is resolved, your turn is over, and play passes to the left.

+## Burying treasure

+When placing a card face up to sail from an island or sea space, you have the additional option of placing any number of any type of card face down beneath the face up card.
+These cards are then picked up by any player (including yourself) which sails to that square in future.

+You can use this to bury treasure to retrieve later, or leave useless cards as a decoy!

 ## The '2' crew cards